 There are a number of sanctions imposed on Iran by many countries.
 The first sanctions against Iran are that after a group of radical students seized the American Embassy in Tehran and took the people hostage; It is the sanctions that it imposed in 1979.
 Sanctions were enforced by the Enforcement Order, which included approximately $ 12 billion of ice cream in Iranian assets, including bank deposits, gold, other properties, and a trade embargo lifted in January 1981 as part of the Algerian Agreements after the hostages were released.
-Later, the US imposed new sanctions against Iran, and these sanctions prevented US-based oil companies from operating in Iran, and also provided a strong incentive to prevent US firms from operating there.
-Sanctions have arguably remained unchanged to follow basic strategic goals, including Iran's support for regional armed groups and the development of missiles.
+Later, the US imposed new sanctions against Iran.
+These sanctions prevented US-based oil companies from operating in Iran and provided a strong incentive to prevent US firms from operating there.
+Sanctions have arguably remained unchanged to follow basic strategic goals, including Iran's support for regional armed groups and missiles' development.

 The United States imposes economic commercial, scientific and military sanctions against Iran.
 The Foreign Assets Control Office manages US economic sanctions.
 Currently, the US sanctions against Iran include the ban on the sale of aircraft and repair parts to the embargo and Iranian aviation companies in US relations with the country.

 The first sanction to Iran takes place in 1979, and these sanctions are enforced by the Executive Order, which includes approximately $ 12 billion of ice cream in Iranian assets, including bank deposits, gold, and other properties, and a trade embargo.

 The second sanctions of the USA were implemented in 1987 due to Iran's actions against the USA and other ships in the Persian Gulf from 1981-1987.
 Subsequently, the sanctions were expanded in 1995 to include companies dealing with the Iranian government.